tlaplus-community/tlauc/README.md

 ## Algorithm

-The top-level algorithm is as follows:
+The high-level algorithm is as follows:

 1. For each line in the input file, create two vectors: a jlist vector, and a symbol vector.
 1. Parse the input file and use tree-sitter queries to identify the locations & scope of all jlists.
 For each line, push details of any jlists starting on that line onto the jlist vector, sorted from left to right.
 1. Use tree-sitter queries to identify the locations of all symbols to be replaced.
-Sort the symbol locations by line and then push them onto the symbol vector, sorted from left to right.
+Sort the symbol locations by line and then push them onto the line's symbol vector, sorted from left to right.
-1. For each line, iteratively pop the top element off the symbol vector and replace each in turn.
+1. For each line, iteratively pop the top element off the symbol vector and replace it in the text.
-If no jlists start to the right of a given symbol on the line, no further action is required; otherwise:
+If no jlists start to the right of that symbol the line, no further action is required; otherwise:
    1. For each jlist starting to the right of the replaced symbol on that line, iterate through all subsequent bullet lines and add or remove space at the beginning of the line to fix the alignment.
-   Update the positions of entities in the jlist and symbol stacks appropriately.
+   Update the positions of entities in the jlist and symbol stacks on those lines.
    1. For each jlist bullet alignment fixed, check whether any additional jlists start on that line; recursively fix their alignment with the same process until no jlists remain to be fixed.

 1. After iterating through all lines, the process is complete; parse the converted tree and compare it to the original.